 “Maybe some good things have to end, so new good things can happen.” – Jason Medina

-The other day I was talking to my friend Heather, and in our conversation, she dropped that bomb and I have been thinking about it ever since.
+The other day I was talking to my friend Heather.
+In our conversation, she dropped the bomb that most good things aren’t required to make total sense.
+I’ve been thinking about it ever since.

-How it came up in my conversation with Heather is we were talking about how when we were little we thought that high schoolers were the most knowledgeable people on earth.
+It came up when we were talking about how when we were little we thought that high schoolers were the most knowledgeable people.

 The lovely rollercoaster of false hope.

 The more I thought about it the more I realized that most good things do not make complete sense.
 Why is skydiving so fun?
-Why do flowers smell so great but also can make people sneeze every other second?
+Is there a reason flowers smell so great but also can make people sneeze every other second?
 Why is dance so harmful to the body?
 The list goes on and on.

 Although it doesn’t make sense, that fact does not take away from it’s beauty, the same is true for everything.